Higher Education & Vocational Training

 Before you start your scholarship application, please gather all required application packet material outlined below.

 To assist you in the process, we’ve created an Application Guidance resource that outlines what to collect and how to prepare a complete application packet.
-Additional help documentation for completing the scholarship application include How to Save Download and Email PDF Attachments as well as the Student Needs Assessment Form
+Additional help documentation for completing the scholarship application include How to Save Download and Email PDF Attachments as well as the Student Needs Assessment Form.

 The applicant’s status (new or returning) will determine the required documents for their application packet.
+See the list below for details:

 1. FAFSA Submission Summary

-2. Official Transcript AND
+2. Official Transcript

-1. Financial Award Information
+3. Financial Award Information

-2. Proof of acceptance/admission
+5. Proof of acceptance/admission (see note below)

-4. Verify CTUIR Tribal Affiliation
+7. Verify CTUIR Tribal Affiliation

-1. (1) Letter of Recommendation
+8. (1) Letter of Recommendation (see note below)

-2. Personal Statement
+9. Personal Statement

-3. Proof of High School Graduation OR
+10. Proof of High School Graduation OR General Education Equivalency

 Scholarship Funding Cycle Deadlines: